fbpx

 Neurological Physiotherapy

-At Active Edge Physio, we provide specialised neurological physiotherapy in Melbourne, focussing on the recovery of movement after injury to the central nervous and neuromuscular systems.
-We pride ourselves on our highly qualified staff who have a unique depth of knowledge, expertise and passion for helping people achieve their goals.
-Our expert physiotherapists are trained to thoroughly assess all of a personā€™s impairments and how they interact in every facet of their life.
+At Active Edge Physio Melbourne, we provide specialised neurological physiotherapy that focuses on the recovery of movement after injury to the central nervous and neuromuscular systems.
+We pride ourselves on our highly qualified team who have a unique depth of knowledge, expertise and passion for helping people with neurological disabilities achieve their goals.
+Our highly skilled therapists are trained to thoroughly assess all of a person’s impairments and how they interact in every facet of their life.
 This means we are able to consistently create specific, individualised treatments that optimise neuroplasticity and result in meaningful recovery of mobility and function.

 Conditions Treated By Neurological Physiotherapy